JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/authentication/index.md

 ![auth_step_3](./steps/step3.png)

-Below, I am providing the final snippet of custom authorizer blueprint.
+Below, I am providing the final snippet of the custom authorizer blueprint.

 The source code is available on Github at [https://github.com/mukulmantosh/ServerlessDemo](https://github.com/mukulmantosh/ServerlessDemo)